 PCS assumes, although the Regulation and the EBA Guidelines are silent on this point, that the requirement for mortgages and consumer loans to have been underwritten in compliance with the Directives only applies to assets underwritten after these Directives were transcribed into national law.
-This was done in the Netherlands as noted above.
+This was done in the Netherlands as noted above in R&W §(h).